|Nutrition Facts (per serving)|

 Add in the peas and carrots and rice to the pan.
 Toss to combine and sauté until the rice is lightly fried.
 Then pour on the rice vinegar.
 Stir the rice to coat and sauté for another 2 minutes.

-Top with chopped peanuts and scallions and serve immediately.
+Top with chopped peanuts and scallion greens, and serve immediately.

-- Try using the teriyaki spam or extra flavor and a little sweetness.
+- Try using the teriyaki Spam for extra flavor and a little sweetness.
 You can leave out some of the brown sugar if you use the teriyaki variety.